dvik1950/VM_installation_TOP/README.md

 *All of the coding is done in the VM.

 # 4. Possible issues
-This is a fairly new guide, no issues have been reported so far, at least not common ones.
+If you can not choose anything else than a 32-bit operating system when setting up your VM look at [this](http://www.fixedbyvonnie.com/2014/11/virtualbox-showing-32-bit-guest-versions-64-bit-host-os/#.WzzZYXYzZN0)

 If you do run upon a problem don't hestitate to ask for help on the [forums](https://forum.theodinproject.com/c/help) or in our [Gitter chat](https://gitter.im/TheOdinProject/theodinproject).

 Things to add/change: